-The primary objective of the Core Curriculum is to guarantee that all students seeking a degree will be exposed to a common set of learning experiences that draw from a broad spectrum of subject areas.
-These common learning experiences are designed so that a student who completes the Core Curriculum will achieve the general education program goals as well as take introductory courses in the biology major that are prerequisite to courses in the program of study curriculum.
+The primary objective of the general education requirements is to guarantee that all students seeking a degree will be exposed to a common set of learning experiences that draw from a broad spectrum of subject areas.
+These common learning experiences are designed so that a student who completes the general education requirements will achieve the general education program goals as well as take introductory courses in the biology major that are prerequisite to courses in the program of study curriculum.

-The physical education requirement is comprised of one credit hour of Wellness, two credit hours of additional Physical Education courses, and GGC 1000 if the student entered with fewer than thirty credit hours.
+The physical education requirement is comprised of one credit hour of Wellness and two credit hours of additional Physical Education courses.